AlexiaChen/awesome-stars/README.md

 ## Python

+- [lllyasviel/Fooocus](https://github.com/lllyasviel/Fooocus) – Focus on prompting and generating
 - [roboflow/supervision](https://github.com/roboflow/supervision) – We write your reusable computer vision tools. 💜
 - [baichuan-inc/Baichuan-7B](https://github.com/baichuan-inc/Baichuan-7B) – A large-scale 7B pretraining language model developed by BaiChuan-Inc.
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) – Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.
-- [apple/ml-fastvit](https://github.com/apple/ml-fastvit) – This repository contains the official implementation of the research paper, "FastViT: A Fast Hybrid Vision Transformer using Structural Reparameterization"
+- [apple/ml-fastvit](https://github.com/apple/ml-fastvit) – This repository contains the official implementation of the research paper, "FastViT: A Fast Hybrid Vision Transformer using Structural Reparameterization" ICCV 2023
 - [spandanb/learndb-py](https://github.com/spandanb/learndb-py) – Learn database internals by implementing it from scratch.
 - [cupy/cupy](https://github.com/cupy/cupy) – NumPy & SciPy for GPU
 - [rbonghi/jetson_stats](https://github.com/rbonghi/jetson_stats) – 📊 Simple package for monitoring and control your NVIDIA Jetson [Orin, Xavier, Nano, TX] series